amcw7777/h1b-counter/README.md

 3. Typos: missing number of incorrect SOC code;
 4. Same SOC code but different occupation name.

 To solve format problem, I used two function [`clean_soc_code`](https://github.com/amcw7777/h1b-counter/blob/master/src/h1b_tools.py#L18-L39) to transfer all SOC code as format 'XX-XXXX.XX'.
 If the SOC code is 6 digit or ends with '.99', the function replace the end with '.00'.

 The [`clean_soc_name`](https://github.com/amcw7777/h1b-counter/blob/master/src/h1b_tools.py#L41-L59) function fix the occupation as all capital letter and remove extra space and quotas.

-Using the input data, for each SOC code, choose the occupation name with most counting as the value.
+The correct occupation name is the soc_name with **highest frequency** of one soc_code.
 For example, in the table below, the correct name corresponding to '13-1161.00' should be 'MARKET RESEARCH ANALYSTS AND MARKETING SPECIALISTS'.
 Others are missing information or typos.

 | SOC code   |  Occupation name                                   | Counting |
 |------------|----------------------------------------------------|----------|